Signature verification bypass vulnerability in some Huawei routers

 Hypothesis A: the "startup system-software" command does not perform the integrity check correctly.
 In other words, signature and firmware are aligned (mathematically dependent), but the command simply does the calculation wrong.

 Hypothesis B: file integrity and signature are not aligned.
 In other words, the given signature is really not the hash of the given image.
-Or the image is not
+Or the image is not the one for which the signature was made in the first place.

 In the meantime, I asked Huawei to explain this behaviours.
 Below is the quick response they sent which indicates the check should work correctly even though they run some checks against first two bytes for quick invalid signatures.